• de

 Personal Details:

 Gregor Feindt joined the Leibniz Institute of European History in 2014.
-Since November 2021, he is also an associated member of special research area 1482 human differentiation with his project Making and Becoming "New (Wo)Men”: Rationalisation, Subjectification, and Materiality in the Industrial Town of Zlín and the Baťa Company, 1920–1950,funded by the German Research Foundation (DFG).
+Since November 2021, he is also an associated member of collaborative research centre 1482 human differentiation.

 Gregor studied Eastern European and Modern History, and Slavonic Studies in Bonn and Cracow (Jagiellonian University) and completed a PhD at Bonn on national discourse in Central European Samizdat.
 His thesis was awarded the Fritz Theodor Epstein-Preis of the Verband der Osteuropahistorikerinnen und –historiker in 2014 and the Johannes-Zilkens-Promotionspreis of the German Academic National Foundation in 2015.
 In 2015/2016, he was Visiting Professor for history and culture of East Central Europe with a focus on Poland at the University of Bremen.
+Gregor received his habilitation at the University of Kiel in 2024 with a postdoctoral thesis on Baťa’s People.
+Rationalisation, Social Engineering and Differentiation in the Czechoslovak Company Town Zlín, 1918–1948.

 Research Interest: